 Call Us If You've Been Arrested for Another DUI

 You don't want another DUI on your record.
 Even 1 arrest for this charge can make finding a job difficult.
 In order to protect yourself from jail time, high fees, and employment discrimination, contact us as soon as possible.
-Our experienced St. Petersburg DUI attorney has more than 25 years of experience in criminal law.
+Our experienced St. Petersburg DUI attorney has 29 years of total experience in criminal law.
 Trust him to advocate on your behalf and defend your freedom.